replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.24, 1.25, 1.26 and 1.27

 ### Improvements {#improvements-1-100-3}
-* Updates the github.com/dexidp/dex module to v2.36.0(git hash v0.0.0-20230320125501-2bb4896d120e) to resolve CVE-2020-26290 with critical severity.
+* Updates the github.com/dexidp/dex module to v2.36.0 (git hash v0.0.0-20230320125501-2bb4896d120e) to resolve CVE-2020-26290 with critical severity.
 * Updates the github.com/sigstore/rekor module to v1.2.0 to resolve CVE-2023-30551 with high severity and CVE-2023-33199 with medium severity.
 * Updates the github.com/gin-gonic/gin module to v1.9.1 in the kurl-proxy to resolve CVE-2023-26125 and CVE-2023-29401 with medium severity.

 ### Bug Fixes {#bug-fixes-1-100-3}
-* Fixes an issue where [repeatable config items](/reference/custom-resource-config#repeatable-items) did not work as expected.
+* Fixes an issue where the [repeatable config items](/reference/custom-resource-config#repeatable-items) UI did not work as expected.

 ## 1.100.2